Wolf Rinke Associates, Inc.

 A: Yes.
 However you must notify CDR of the change.
 To avoid doing that, we suggest that you make your learning goals broad enough to accommodate a wide variety of activities.
 (Pick learning codes that end in 000.)

-Q: Can I meet all of my CPE requirements by doing home-study courses?
+Q: Can I meet all of my CPE requirements by doing home-study programs?

 Q: How many learning goals do I need to submit to CDR?